deependujha/LitModels/README.md

 ## Installation

-To install the package, you can use `pip` from [Test PyPI](https://test.pypi.org/project/litmodels/):
+To install the package, you can use `pip`:

 ```bash
 pip install -U --pre litmodels